-Anyway be careful while practicing as it can be a devastating technique, but a nice one to have in your toolbox just in case you ever need it.
+Anyway, be careful while practicing with a human as it can be a devastating technique, but a nice one to have in your toolbox just in case you ever need it.
 It's painful, easy to do and if you practice the delivery, harder to spot than a lot of strikes.

-If you need to use it one someone, hit them hard enough to put them down and then get out of there.
+If you need to use it on someone, hit them hard enough to put them down and then get out of there.

 Thanks for reading, if you have any comments please leave them below.

 When i was younger, about 9, my karate teacher taught us how to do that.
 Ive always wanted to try it on someone to see if it worked!